 - Eat a low salt diet (less than 2,000 mg/day).

 Eat Right—American Academy of Nutrition and Dietetics

 Attalla K, De S, et al. Oxalate content of food: A tangled web.
 Urology.
 2014;84(3):555-560.

 Diet and kidney stones.
 National Kidney Foundation website.
 Available at: http://www.kidney.org/atoz/content/diet.cfm.
 Updated August 2013.
 Accessed August 28, 2014.

 Diet for kidney stone formation.
 National Kidney and Urologic Diseases Information Clearinghouse website.
 Available at: http://kidney.niddk.nih.gov/KUDiseases/pubs/kidneystonediet/index.aspx.
 Updated November 15, 2013.
 Accessed August 28, 2014.

 Finkielstein VA, Goldfarb DS.
 Strategies for preventing calcium oxalate stones.

-Nutrition care manual: urolithiasis/urinary stones food lists.
-American Dietetic Association website.
+Urolithiasis/urinary stones food lists.
+American Academy of Nutrition and Dietetics website.
 Available at: